umd-datascience-641-group13/human-vs-ai-classifier/README.md

 - `AI_Human.csv`

 ## Running the Model
-Either the custom transformer model or the RoBERTa model should automatically run the ai_human_preprocess.py and generate the necessary file.
+Both the custom transformer model and the RoBERTa model should automatically run the ai_human_preprocess.py and generate the necessary cleaned dataframe.
-The custom transformer runs much quicker than RoBERTa.
+The custom transformer runs much quicker than RoBERTa during training.